tchemaly/protocol/README.md

   Transform plain-text descriptions into interactive XR prototypes, making early-stage development faster and more accessible.

 - **Agent Mode: Scene Edit Application:**
-  XeleR can automatically apply changes and edits to the scene.
+  Protocol (previously XeleR) can automatically apply changes and edits to the scene.
 It goes through an approval system similar to how Cursor works.

 - **AI-Powered Debugging & Automation:**
   Automate debugging and testing processes, reducing manual effort and accelerating iteration cycles.

 - **Cross-Platform Compatibility:**
   Develop once and deploy across multiple XR devices seamlessly, ensuring broad reach and flexibility.

-## Sample Scripts
-You can try one of our sample scripts generated using XeleR.
-The scripts are in Assets>Scripts>Sample Scripts.
-We currently have DuplicatePlayerOnStart.cs which duplicates the player in the GameScene on start.